NavaneeswarManam/HttpPatch-With-JsonPatch/README.md

 # What will you do?
 Will you pass all fields in request? or only two fields that you want to update?

-Obversely I will pass fields that want to update.
+Obviously we will pass fields that want to update.
 So that fewer data will transfer over the network.

 We can achieve this feature with JSON Patch.